Smithsonian/swarm-firmware/doc/swarm_network_registers.md

 * `network/xid`

-    Each byte is bits 12 downto 5 of the most recently received XID on each 10 Gbe core.
+    Each byte is bits 12 down to 5 of the most recently received XID on each 10 Gbe core.
 The low byte is eth0.
-This is essentially the same thing as bits 13 downto 6 of the most recently received channel number.
-Bits 4 downto 0 of the received XID should be constant for each 10 GbE core.
+This is essentially the same thing as bits 13 down to 6 of the most recently received channel number.
+Bits 4 down to 0 of the received XID should be constant for each 10 GbE core.

-# Data distribution
+# Data Distribution

 I think the channels going into the X engine on ROACH2 #0 (FID=0) will be: